orels1/shaders.orels.sh/docs/orl-standard/vertex-animation.md

 - Scaling: Controls the application of the scaling effect.
 Options are: None/Uniform
 - Scale Speed: The speed of the scaling effect
 - Scale Amount: Controls the amount of scaling applied
+- Phase Offset: Controls the offset of the animation, allows you to specify per-material time offsets
+- Position Offset: Enables the animation offset based on object's position
+- Position Offset Axis: Controls the axis which is considered for position offset.
+Options are: XYZ/X/Y/Z, where XYZ uses object's position as is, while individual axis will only consider the world-space X/Y/Z axis position.
+All other objects with the same X/Y/Z value will have the same animation offset
+- Position Offset Scale: Controls the strength of the position-based animation offset effect